apache/fury-site/docs/specification/xlang_implementation_guide.md

 The concrete child owns one `GeneratedStructSchema`, one canonical field sort, one serializer and descriptor cache, one reconstruction, one reference publication path, and one graph-memory owner.
-Parent serializers are neither nested nor invoked, and parent runtime registration is not required.
+Parent serializers are neither nested nor invoked, and parent type registration is not required.
 A separately annotated concrete parent has its own independently flattened schema only for values of that exact type.